yelloweducation/studio/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# Yellow Institute - Learning Platform

+This is the source code of Yellow Institute online Learning Platform.